 Risk factors include older age, high estrogen level (either naturally or from an outside source), obesity, diabetes, high blood pressure, hormone replacement therapy, family history of colon cancer or Lynch Syndrome (HNPCC), and diet high in animal fat and low in fruits and vegetables.

 In women with no family history of endometrial cancer, there are no screening guidelines.
-Women who have Lynch Syndrome (HNPCC), a family member with Lynch Syndrome, or who have a strong family history of colon cancer, should get annual endometrial biopsies, starting at age 30-35.
+Women who have Lynch Syndrome (HNPCC), a family member with Lynch Syndrome, or who have a strong family history of colon cancer, should get endometrial biopsies every year, starting at age 30-35.

 Signs & Symptoms of Endometrial Cancer

-The early and late stages of endometrial cancer can cause symptoms, including:
+The early and late stages of endometrial cancer can cause symptoms, like:

 - Vaginal bleeding in post-menopausal women.